nightly-brew/dockerproxy/README.md

 # Dockerproxy

-Dockerproxy is a custom fork of the docker-socket-proxy container from texnativa.
+Dockerproxy is a custom fork of the docker-socket-proxy container from tecnativa.

 It has been configured to only use sockets, which allows the container to be operated with its network stack disabled, for added security.